-Redesigned in 2020 by Roman Izquierdo Bouldstridge, this modern 105 sqm apartment is located in Barcelona, Spain.
+Redesigned in 2020 by Roman Izquierdo Bouldstridge, the Buenos Aires Apartment is a modern 105 sqm apartment located in Barcelona, Spain.

-This project involves the renovation of a 105-square-meter house located at the intersection of Buenos Aires and Villarroel streets.
-The apartment enjoys the afternoon sun, facing west in one of the unique chamfers of the Eixample de Cerdà in Barcelona.
+This project involves the renovation of a 1,130-square-foot (105-square-meter) house situated at the intersection of Buenos Aires and Villarroel streets in Barcelona.
+Bathed in the afternoon sun, the apartment faces west and is located on one of Eixample de Cerdà’s unique chamfers.

-The intervention is the result of the new domestic needs of a family in a state of confinement.
-The coexistence of the daytime activities of its members required rethinking the functions of the dwelling and its rooms.
-All this led to the creation of two independent rooms for flexible use to study, work or exercise in isolated spaces.
-In this way, the project aims to generate the maximum number of rooms and thus increase the living space of users.
+The redesign addresses the evolving domestic needs of a family in confinement.
+The coexistence of their daytime activities necessitated a reevaluation of the dwelling’s functions and spaces.
+Consequently, two independent rooms were created for flexible use, allowing residents to study, work, or exercise in secluded areas.
+The project’s objective is to maximize the number of rooms and enhance the living space for users.

-From the entrance, a 17-meter-deep view crosses the entire space to the living-dining area.
-A new volume, located longitudinally and formed by a light wooden framework, contains the new rooms for flexible use.
-In the hall, a mirror creates the visual game of a corridor interrupted by a table.
-The proportion and modulation of the panels supported by timber strips give rise to a composition that reinterprets the partitions of the traditional Japanese house.
+From the entrance, a 56-foot (17-meter) deep view stretches across the entire space, leading to the living-dining area.
+A new volume, characterized by a light wooden framework, runs longitudinally and houses the flexible-use rooms.
+In the hall, a mirror generates a visual illusion of a corridor interrupted by a table.
+The panel proportions and timber strip support create a composition inspired by traditional Japanese house partitions.

-The perforations in the load-bearing wall, which separates the kitchen from the living-dining room, were partially filled in to create new interior windows.
-This abstract facade, composed of wooden frames on a white painted brick wall, creates the perception that the living room is a semi-outdoor space.
-From the kitchen, the new, light and geometric nature of the timber framework contrasts with the old, heavy and imperfect character of the building’s load-bearing wall.
-The cooking space consists of a simple 5-meter-long bar that faces the outside and receives natural light through its windows.
+The load-bearing wall separating the kitchen from the living-dining room underwent partial modifications to create new interior windows.
+This abstract facade, consisting of wooden frames on a white painted brick wall, generates a perception of the living room as a semi-outdoor space.
+The kitchen showcases the contrasting nature of the light, geometric timber framework and the old, heavy, imperfect character of the building’s load-bearing wall.
+The cooking area features a simple 16-foot (5-meter) long bar that faces outward and receives natural light through its windows.

-The presence of nature in the common areas aims to expand the terrace into the house.
-In the same way, the wide interior visuals, the incidence of natural light in the depth of the dwelling and the existence of isolated day and night rooms create a domestic environment that adapts to the new daily reality.
-In response to the circumstances, another challenge was renovating the apartment in a month and on a tight budget.
+Introducing nature into the common areas aims to extend the terrace into the home.
+Similarly, expansive interior views, the influx of natural light deep within the dwelling, and the segregation of day and night rooms create a domestic environment that adapts to new daily realities.
+In response to these challenges, the apartment underwent a month-long renovation on a tight budget.

 Photography courtesy of Roman Izquierdo Bouldstridge